-- Purchases under \$100: - Make purchases using your personal account (or external organization account), and make sure you keep the receipt. - Reimbursement is not possible without receipts. - o Fill out the Purchase Form and get appropriate signatures. - Attach the original receipt (copies will not be accepted) to the Purchase Form. - Take the completed form to the Cashier Office on the 3rd floor of the Oneal-Sells Administration Building within 10 business days of the original purchase date. - Get instantly reimbursed in cash. - Purchases from \$100-\$500: - o Fill out the Purchase Form. - Contact your Faculty/Staff advisor and make arrangements for them to make the purchases on their university purchasing card
+- Purchases under \$100: - Make purchases using your personal account (or external organization account), and make sure you keep the receipt. - Reimbursement is not possible without receipts. - Fill out the Purchase Form and get appropriate signatures. - Attach the original receipt (copies will not be accepted) to the Purchase Form.

-- (if they do not have a university purchasing card, contact the Coordinator of Student Activities to request the purchases). - Give your Faculty/Staff advisor the completed Purchase Form, and tell them to allocate the charges to your account and attach the form to their receipt and submit it with their monthly packets.
+- Take the completed form to the Cashier Office on the 3rd floor of the Oneal-Sells Administration Building within 10 business days of the original purchase date. - Get instantly reimbursed in cash. - Purchases from \$100-\$500: - Contact your Faculty/Staff advisor and make arrangements for them to make the purchases on their university purchasing card (if they do not have a university purchasing card, contact the Student Affairs staff member in charge of student organizations to request the purchases). - Purchases \$500+: - Contact the Student Affairs staff member in charge of student organizations and make arrangements for them to make the purchases utilizing the purchasing order process.